eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 ---
 title: "Langium + Monaco"
 weight: 6
-draft: true
 ---

+{{< toc format=html >}}

-In this guide we'll be talking about running Langium in the web with the Monaco editor.
+In this tutorial we'll be talking about running Langium in the web with the Monaco editor.
 If you're not familiar with Monaco, it's the editor that powers VS Code.
-We're quite fond of it at TypeFox, so we've taken the time to write up this guide to explain how to integrate Langium in the web with Monaco, no backend required.
+We're quite fond of it at TypeFox, so we've taken the time to write up this tutorial to explain how to integrate Langium in the web with Monaco, no backend required.

-As a disclaimer, just because we are using Monaco in this guide does not mean that you cannot use another code editor of your choice.
+As a disclaimer, just because we are using Monaco in this tutorial does not mean that you cannot use another code editor of your choice.
 For example, you can use Code Mirror with Langium as well.
 Generally, if an editor has LSP support, it is very likely you can integrate it quite easily with Langium, since it's LSP compatible.

 Without further ado, let's jump into getting your web-based Langium experience setup.

 ## Getting your Language Setup for the Web

 To begin, you're going to need a Langium-based language to work with.
 We have already written [MiniLogo](https://github.com/langium/langium-minilogo) in Langium as an example for deploying a language in the web.
-However, if you've been following along with these guides, you should be ready to move your own language into a web-based context.
+However, if you've been following along with these tutorials, you should be ready to move your own language into a web-based context.

 Per usual, we'll be using MiniLogo as the motivating example here.